Funeral arrangements set for young crash victim

 CEDAR SPRINGS, Mich. — The funeral arrangements are for a young girl who was passed away after being struck by a car have been set.

-Cora Gonzalez passed away on October 25 at 11 years old, just a couple of weeks after she was hit by a vehicle near her home in Oakfield Township.
+Cora Gonzales passed away on October 25 at 11 years old, just a couple of weeks after she was hit by a vehicle near her home in Oakfield Township.

-Family, friends and community members rallied behind Gonzalez, holding vigils and fundraisers.
+Family, friends and community members rallied behind Gonzales, holding vigils and fundraisers.

 According the Team Cora Facebook page, set up by her family members, the public is invited to attend a Celebration of Life on October 28th.